jacobp100/jacob-does-code/cv.md

 # Jacob Parker

 {:.lead}
-Senior frontend and mobile developer specialising in both **React** and **React Native**.
-Skilled in all things JavaScript and CSS, and experience in iOS devlopment, SwiftUI & Swift, and Objective-C.
+Senior frontend and mobile with over **6 years React** and **5 years React Native** experience.
+Skilled in all things JavaScript and CSS, with experience in iOS development, including SwiftUI & Swift, and Objective-C.

 ## Skills